utshomax/postman-docs/src/pages/docs/sending-requests/grpc/grpc-client-overview.md

 _gRPC_ is a schema-driven Remote Procedure Call (RPC) framework often used to enable inter-service communication.
 Being RPC-based, it facilitates client-server communication over a function call instead of an HTTP call. gRPC has gained significant popularity because of its easier abstraction than HTTP, support across multiple languages, and high performance.

-gRPC uses [Protocol Buffers (protobuf)](https://developers.google.com/protocol-buffers/docs/overview) as the Interface Definition Language (IDL) to define the API interface (service definition) which serves as a contract between the client and the server specifying the supported services and methods.
+gRPC uses [protobufs (protocol buffers)](https://developers.google.com/protocol-buffers/docs/overview) as the Interface Definition Language (IDL) to define the API interface (service definition) which serves as a contract between the client and the server specifying the supported services and methods.

 ## Developing gRPC APIs with Postman